top of page

 If you haven't realized it yet, we are not as fearless in our 40s as we were in our 20s.
 It's key to plan your itinerary around your energy levels and avoid travel burnout in Europe.
 Gone are the days of cramming six countries into seven days, which is a surefire recipe for burnout.
 A realistic itinerary means actually enjoying your trip:

 Prioritize Quality Over Quantity – Keep your schedule light.
-Aim for two or three major activities each day, which can be magnificently thrilling in their own right.
+Aim for two or three major activities each day, which can be thrilling in their own right.
 Want to see that breathtaking artwork at the Louvre?
 Great!
 But don’t overdo it with back-to-back galleries, or you might find yourself staring blankly at the Mona Lisa and mumbling Dorothy's famous words under your breath, 'There's no place like home!'

 Schedule Downtime – A day scheduled for rest and relaxation doesn't mean your vacation is a bust.
 Remember, you’re not a contestant on the Amazing Race; you’re there to enjoy yourself!
 Plus, sitting leisurely in a cafe while sipping on a cappuccino and people-watching is the grown-up's version of adventure and can be quite entertaining.